videoDAC/streaming-back-end/ROADMAP.md

 # Product Roadmap

-This section explains some areas where the _Infinite Permissionless Digital Stage_ could be upgraded.
+This section explains some areas where the _Infinite Digital Stage_ could be upgraded.

 It divides upgrades into the following categories: